Moduli of abelian surfaces, symmetric theta structures and theta characteristics: Moduli of polarized surfaces, with symmetric theta structure and a theta characteristic: birational geometry

 \subsubsection{A unirational smooth quartic $3$-fold}

 Let $X\subset\mathbb{P}^4$ be a smooth quartic hypersurface.
-By adjunction we have that $\omega_{X}\cong\mathcal{O}_{X}(-1)$, that is $X$ is Fano.
-The rational chain connectedness, and in characteristic zero the rational connectedness of Fano varieties has been proven in \cite{Ca} and \cite{KMM}.\\ Clearly a unirational variety is rationally connected.
+By adjunction we have that $\omega_{X}\cong\mathcal{O}_{X}(-1)$, hence $X$ is Fano.
+The rational chain connectedness and, in characteristic zero, the rational connectedness of Fano varieties has been proven in \cite{Ca} and \cite{KMM}.\\ Clearly a unirational variety is rationally connected.
 However, establishing if the classes of unirational and rationally connected varieties are actually distinct is a long-standing open problem in birational geometry.\\ We are interested in the quartic $3$-fold $X_4^3\subset\mathbb{P}^4_{-}$.
 We may write its equation as

 by shifting the indices of the homogeneous coordinates on $\mathbb{P}^4_{-}$.\\ By \cite{IM} for any smooth quartic $3$-fold $X\subset\mathbb{P}^3$ we have $\Bir(X) = \Aut(X)$.
 In particular, $X$ is not rational.
 Furthermore, this result was extended to nodal $\mathbb{Q}$-factorial quartic $3$-folds in \cite{CM} and \cite{Me1}.
 This gave new counterexamples to the famous L\"uroth problem in dimension three.
 On the other hand, Segre \cite{Se} gave a criterion for the unirationality of a smooth quartic $3$-fold and produced an example as well.
 In the rest of this section we will apply Segre's criterion to the quartic $X_4^3$ and prove the unirationality of $\A_2(1,12)_{sym}^-$.
+This criterion consists of the following steps: \begin{itemize} \item[-] first, we consider the open subset $X_0\subseteq X$ of points $x\in X$ such that there are at most finitely many triple tangent of $X$ through $x$, \item[-] we consider the projectivized tangent bundle $\mathbb{P}(TX_{0})\rightarrow X_0$, and the subscheme $Y_0\subset\mathbb{P}(TX_{0})$ parametrizing triple tangents to $X_0$.
+Then we define a rational map

-\begin{Proposition} The quartic $3$-fold $X_{4}^3$ is unirational but not rational. \end{Proposition} \begin{proof} We will denote $X_{4}^3$ simply by $X$.
+mapping a triple tangent to its fourth point of intersection with $X$. \item[-] we construct a rational $3$-fold $Z_0\subset Y_0$ such that $f_{|Z_0}$ is finite. \end{itemize} \begin{Proposition} The quartic $3$-fold $X_{4}^3$ is unirational but not rational. \end{Proposition} \begin{proof} We will denote $X_{4}^3$ simply by $X$.
 It is easy to check that $X$ is smooth.
 Therefore $X$ is not rational \cite{IM}.
 Our strategy, in order to prove the unirationality of $X$, consists in applying the unirationality criterion of \cite[Section 4]{Se}.
-A line $L\subset\mathbb{P}^4$ will be called a triple tangent to $X$ at a point $x\in X$ if either $x\in L\subset X$ or the intersection $L\cap X$ is of the form $3x + y$.\\ Let us consider the point $p = [10:2:1:1:0]$.
+A line $L\subset\mathbb{P}^4$ will be called a triple tangent to $X$ at a point $x\in X$ if either $x\in L\subset X$ or the intersection $L\cap X$ is of the form $3x + y$.\\ Let us consider the point $x = [10:2:1:1:0]$.
 We have that